Novante/Wordiddle/README.md

 Enter the same word on Wordiddle, and click the squares to set the colors.
 Press 'Diddle'.

-The word list on Wordiddly has now updated to contain all possible words based on your input.
+The word list on Wordiddle has now updated to contain all possible words based on your input.
 Repeat the process with another word to narrow the list down even further!

 ### Notes